socfortress/LINUX-KILL-QUARANTINE-COPILOT-ACTION/README.md

-## Kill Suspicious Process
+## Kill-Suspicious-Process.sh

-This script terminates a specified process by PID, providing a JSON-formatted output for integration with security tools like OSSEC/Wazuh.
+This script terminates a specified process by PID, providing a JSON-formatted output for integration with your SIEM.

 ### Overview

-The `Kill-Suspicious-Process` script attempts to kill a process by its PID, records the executable path, and outputs the result in JSON format for active response workflows.
+The `Kill-Suspicious-Process.sh` script attempts to kill a process by its PID, records the executable path, and outputs the result in JSON format for active response workflows.

 ### Script Details